certara/pyDarwin/docs/NLME.rst

 NLME integration
 ===============================================

+.. _nlme_model_structure:

 Basic Model Structure and Statements
 ------------------------------------------------------------------------

 A PML model defines the structure of a pharmacokinetic/pharmacodynamic model.
 The basic structure consists of a main block enclosed in curly braces, typically named ``test()``, containing statements that define the model's components.

 The fundamental structure of a PML model is: